learn-hunger/visual-gestures/paper.md

 # Summary

-**visual-gestures.js** is an open-source TypeScript library enabling precise cursor control—hover, click, drag, and drop—through hand gestures in the air.
+**visual-gestures.js** is an open-source TypeScript library enabling precise cursor control hover, click, drag, and drop through hand gestures in the air.
 It replaces traditional touch-based interactions with intuitive, natural gestures, offering seamless performance, offline support, and uninterrupted productivity.
 Designed with a modular architecture, it is highly